piethox/ds-3.15-oidc-logs/README.md

 ## What are being used ?
 - node.js express
-- dependencies : express, jest, winston, and serverless
+- dependencies : express, jest and serverless
 - OpenID Connect for AWS IAM deployment
 - Github actions CI/CD pipeline